Pepe Jaramillo: Studio albums (LP) EMI

-With a few exceptions, Pepe Jaramillo recorded in the UK with EMI's Parlophone label from 1959–1965.
-EMI then featured its Columbia Label with the "Studio 2 Stereo" series from 1966–1972.
-From 1973–1979 Pepe's releases used the EMI label, still featuring the "Studio 2 Stereo" series.
+With a few exceptions, Pepe Jaramillo recorded LP records in the UK with EMI's Parlophone label from 1959 to 1965.
+EMI then featured its Columbia Label with the "Studio 2 Stereo" series from 1966 to 1972.
+From 1973 to 1979 Pepe's releases used the EMI label, still featuring the "Studio 2 Stereo" series.
 Releases in several countries featured the EMI Odeon label.
 Eighteen of Pepe Jaramillo's LPs were also released in Australia.
 In addition to the two Japanese LP recordings listed below, three of his UK releases were also published in Japan.
 At least nine compilation albums (two CDs) have been published in Japan.